 This cafe in Ebisu has quite a lot of clearly marked vegan options, including burgers, rice bowls, noodles and of course desserts, though the price is on the higher side.

 For this parfait, the unexpected ingredient is the green layer in the middle, which is edamame, a young green soybean widely used in Japanese cuisine.
 It’s unexpected to see it in a dessert, but it is sweetened and chilled so it matches well with other ingredients, like soft serve and matcha ice cream.

 Nice Cream is a vegan coconut milk ice cream brand that can be found near Tokyo station.
 It’s sold in Shin Ehime in the KITTE shopping mall (2nd floor).

 The ice cream is coconut milk based and vegan.
 Flavor may change from time to time, so check their Instagram for the latest news.

 Tokyo Vegan Desserts Map

-Other than this great vegan festival, Tokyo has a lot to offer in terms of vegan food, check out our vegan food guide for Tokyo here:
+Other than the vegan desserts, Tokyo has a lot to offer in terms of vegan food, check out our other vegan Tokyo food guides: